mrkthmpsn/mrkthmpsn.github.io/app/matplotlib-font-text-sizing/matplotlib-font-text-sizing.md

 ## Summary

-I led the research and development of enabling custom fonts in Twenty3 matplotlib visualisations, and text elements on visualisations to be automatically sized inside a bpundary box (a feature which didn't seem to be available elsewhere in matplotlib or add-on packages).
+I led the research and development to enable custom fonts in Twenty3 matplotlib visualisations, and for text elements on visualisations to be automatically sized inside a boundary box (a feature which didn't seem to be available elsewhere in matplotlib or add-on packages).

 The task was slightly less trivial than it might otherwise have been due to the way matplotlib deals with custom fonts.
-The majority of the in-built functionality is based around the idea of having a file locally, which doesn't gel well with a software production environment where users may be uploading fonts as they see fit.
+The majority of the in-built functionality is based around having a file locally, which doesn't gel well with a software production environment where users may be uploading fonts as they see fit.

 ## Learnings